-In most cases, before a landlord can obtain lawful possession of their property, notice must be first served upon the tenant proving the relevant notice period for the tenant to give up possession of the property.
-Where the notice is not complied with the landlord will then require a possession order for their property.
-Where the tenant fails to comply with the possession order (does not leave) the landlord can then issue a warrant or writ for possession of land which is an application for the bailiff who will physically evict the tenant.
+In most cases, before a landlord can obtain lawful possession of their property, notice must be first served upon the tenant providing the relevant notice period for the tenant to give up possession of the let property.
+Where the notice seeking possession of the property is not complied with the landlord can then seek a possession order from the court.
+Once a possession order is obtained ordering the tenant to give up vacant possession of the let premises, a warrant or writ for possession can then be issued which is an application for the county court bailiff or high court enforcement agent who will physically evict the tenant.

 Step 1: Serve Notice